sdjaeb/music-recommendation-service/DEMO_CHECKLIST.md

 ---

+## Part 4.5: Data Quality Gates

+*"A reliable platform needs to protect itself from bad data.
+We've integrated Great Expectations to act as a 'quality gate' between our Bronze and Silver layers.
+Let's look at the `silver_layer_processing` DAG run

 ## Part 5: Ad-Hoc Data Exploration with Jupyter

 *"Now that we have processed data in our Silver layer, we can use a Jupyter Notebook for ad-hoc analysis, data science experimentation, or debugging our data pipelines.
 This demonstrates the platform's flexibility for interactive workloads."*